-Here are 5 things David did that made all the difference:
+Here are 5 things David did as he led by example in praising the Lord :

-- He drew near to the Lord with thanks offerings
+- He drew near to the Lord with offerings of thanksgiving

-- He led others in ministering to the Lord continually
+- He led the people in ministering to the Lord continually

 - He sang a new song to the Lord

 It was from his personal overflow of the presence of God that David inspired everyone else around him to worship as well, and that influential spiritual power is held by every believer.~Alicia Purdy